k2view-academy/K2View-Academy/articles/30_web_framework/05_data_editor_schema_viewer.md

 # Data Editor Schema Viewer

-The Schema Viewer opens after a specific LU or common unit is selected in the Data Editor [Catalog](04_data_editor_overview.md#catalog-screen) screen.
+The Schema Viewer opens after a specific LU or common is selected in the Data Editor [Catalog](04_data_editor_overview.md#catalog-screen) screen.
 It displays a schema's structure and enables fetching its data.
-Depending on the selected unit type, either of the following are displayed:
+Depending on your selection, either of the following is displayed:

 ### LU Tables

 This screen enables viewing the LU schema structure and fetching an LUI of a specific IID.
 It has two main areas:
 - Top Action Bar.
-- Main Schema View areas.
+- Schema View.

 #### Schema View